 Creating an Approval Process in Your Projects

-In case the template that the user has chosen has no approval process defined, and the user would like to run it through one, this can be done directly with the publication – using the approval button on the top right-hand corner – by clicking ‘New approval,’ starting the approval settings, but as a project.
-For more information about approvals in the workspace, head to the Feedback & Approval Process (for projects) help article.
+If no approval process is defined for the template selected by the user and the user wants to go through one, they can do so directly with the publication - via the "Approval" button at the top right - by clicking "New Approval" and starting the approval settings.
+This only works for “regular” projects, but not for Personal Projects.
+For more information on approvals in the workspace, see the Feedback and Approval Process (for Projects) help article.

 Editing a Publication During an Approval Process or When Already Approved

-If a publication gets rejected, the user receives a notification from the reviewers.
-The user can then adjust and re-request approvals.
+If a publication is rejected, the user will receive a notification from the reviewers.
+The user can then make changes and request approval again.

 Request Overview & Approval Tab

-As a reviewer, you’ll be able to manage your approval requests, by going to your avatar and selecting the Requests option.
-This will redirect you to the page where all the requests will be located, depending on your role.
+As a reviewer, you can manage your approval requests by going to your avatar and selecting the Requests option.
+This will redirect you to the page where all the requests are located, depending on your role.

 The first tab is designated to Approval Requests, where you’ll find the publications needing approval.
 The dashboard is equipped with all the necessary information about the design and an easy ‘approve’ or ‘reject’ button, which can also be found within the design.